microsoft/fluentui/rfcs/converged-implementation-patterns.md

 Tries to commit the common component pattern to writing in the repo for future reference and track improvements

-Code samples included could possibly be applied to utility scripts to generate packages
+Code samples should applied to utility scripts to generate packages which will help to educate/enforce this pattern... until we want to change it :-)

 ## Background